ampproject/amphtml/ads/google/a4a/docs/RTB-Implementation.md

 ### RTB Bid Response

 SSPs will need to provide a new field in the bid response to allow bidders to return AMP Ad content, and RTB bidders will need to populate that field in order to return AMP Ads.
-As of [OpenRTB 2.5](http://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf&sa=D&ust=1496436943812000&usg=AFQjCNEQipmPbKkfCuGkKvzgdpC-I60EOg), this is not yet included in the spec, but the proposed workflow is a n ew field that accepts a URL pointing to AMP ad content.
+As of [OpenRTB 2.5](http://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf&sa=D&ust=1496436943812000&usg=AFQjCNEQipmPbKkfCuGkKvzgdpC-I60EOg), this is not yet included in the spec, but the proposed workflow is a new field that accepts a URL pointing to AMP ad content.

 **AMP Ad Status Table**